mandel94/daXouse/hauscrape/docs/devdocs.md

 Let's specify here the standard for each of the intrinsic properties:
   + *city*: lower-case string, without whitespaces.
   + *district*: lower-case string, without whitespaces.
-  + *sub_district*:
+  + *sub_district*: lower-case string, without whitespaces.
-  + *address*
-  + *number_of_rooms*
+  + *address*: lower-case string,
-  + *filter_intrinsic_prop*
+  + *number_of_rooms*: integer
-  + *floor*
+  + *floor*: integer
-  + *agency*
+  + *agency*: lower-case string
   + other data that helps discriminating house listings

+### Interface for Intrinsic Properties
 One way to implement this standard is to provide an interface for the intrinsic properties that is valid independently from how that property is formatted in a particular website.
-This interface is a dictionary, whose keys are the intrinsic properties as their are found in the different data sources/websites.
-The values of the interface are the intrinsic properties that will be used by hauscrape.
-Those value will reconcile the different formats in which we can find the same information to a common representation standard of that information.
+The interface is a dictionary, whose key/value pairs map the intrinsic properties as scraped from the data sources/websites to a standard value of that intrinsic property, or a function that will produce that standard value as an output.
+Those value will reconcile the different string formats in which we can find the same information into a common representation standard of that information.
-Instad of using a chain of transformation for reconciling the string formats, we manually map the set of different formats to the sub-set of standard formats.
-Applying a chain of transformation introduces a computional risk, that can result in a final value that is different from the standard one.
-The interface approach eliminates this risk altogether, applying the mapping from scraped values to standard values in a constrained way.
+This standardization of the intrinsic properties is essential to get an identifier for the house across all the websites/data sources.

+The interface is defined in the [`interface.py`](../hauscrape/utils/interface.py) file.

 ## Parallel Computing
 Here is a list of tasks which can be divided into parallel sub-task for